TechnicJelle/TechnicJelle/README.md

 I love learning fun things and having fun learning things!

-<details markdown="1"><summary style="cursor: pointer; color: #aaaaaa;">Click here to read about my game-dev journey</summary>
+<details markdown="1"><summary style="cursor: pointer; color: #aaaaaa;">Click here to read about my full journey as a developer</summary>

 My first start with programming was GameMaker 8.1 Lite when I was eight.
 I started off only using the visual programming, and I never really got into GML.
 Sadly, most of the games I made back then have been lost to time.

 A year or two later I discovered Minecraft with its redstone, and I was sold.
 When command blocks were added a little later, I was even more hooked.
 I spent years playing with it, learning and getting better.
 I also loved the big tech modpacks, though my computer back then couldn't really run them well.

 When I was around eleven, my primary school installed Scratch on their computers.
-Me being the curious type and seeing that a new icon had appeared on the desktop, I clicked it and almost immediately recognized it as being a similar thing to GameMaker (which I had mostly stopped using by then).
+Me being the curious type and seeing that a new icon had appeared on the desktop, I clicked it and almost immediately recognized it as being a similar thing to GameMaker.
 I quickly became quite good at it, though sadly most of those projects have also been lost.

 For the second half of secondary school, I had to buy a TI 84 CE-T calculator and I almost immediately started making useful programs and fun games in TI-Basic.